zgmartin/hello/README.md

 * what math does: `math?`
 * what function math has: `math.[Tab key]`

-[Sublime](http://www.sublimetext.com/) is a perfect text editor with simple and powerful features.
-I particularly enjoy using the multi line editing, built automation of text typing, and code highlighting.
+[Sublime](http://www.sublimetext.com/) compliments ipython well with simple and powerful features for making coding fast.
+I particularly enjoy using the multi line editing, auto text typing, and code highlighting.

 ###Databases:
 Data bases are very important within data programming.
 The difference between a data base and a simple text file is the ability to run search algorithms on the data based on how it was stored.